-Takeout-inspired sesame garlic tofu with a sticky glaze.
-This vegan one-pan wonder is sure to become a staple in your rotation.
+Everyone’s favorite pan-fried sesame garlic tofu with a sticky glaze.
+This vegan one-pan wonder is sure to become a staple in your dinner rotation.

-If you’re looking for that sticky, glazed, sweet-savory takeout style of tofu you can make at home, you’ve found it.
-This sesame garlic tofu is good enough to rival your favorite Seamless order, but is likely made with better ingredients and way less oil.
+If you’re looking to replicate that sticky-sweet style of tofu you love in restaurants, this recipe was designed for you.
+This crispy sesame garlic tofu is good enough to rival your favorite Seamless order, but it’s made with way less oil.

-I originally developed this for a cooking class client last year and it has since earned a regular spot in my dinner rotation.
-As impressive-looking as it is (in my humble opinion, anyway), there are no complicated techniques involved and everything comes together pretty quickly in one pan, using ingredients you likely already have.
+As impressive-looking as it is, there are no complicated techniques involved and everything comes together quickly, in just one pan, using ingredients you probably already have.

 Key Ingredients + Substitutions